 Name: Date:

 Leader Name:

-Personal check-in: • ASK, "What is new?" or "What is happening NOTES: g in your world this week?"
+Personal check-in: • ASK, "What is new?" or "What is happening NOTES: in your world this week?"

 Team member's updates: • What's on your list today?
 NOTES:

-Important things I want to cover today • • ıy:
+Important things I want to cover today • /:

+•

 Rotational topic: Mentors, Sponsors & Connections Goal: Facilitate personal connections with a broad range of supporters for the team member. • What mentors do you have for support, either in or outside the organization? • What sponsors in our organization are supporting your work? • What connections with people would you like to make in our org, or the community? • How can I help?
 NOTES:

-Things that are going well/recognitio on:
+Things that are going well/recognitio n:

-Offer of support: • What do you need from me? or, What supports ,
+Offer of support: • What do you need from me? or, What support ort do you need?

-Action items and commitment dates ( ,
+Action items and commitment dates (and action owner):

-ACTION ITEM BY W WHEN ACTION OWNER
+ACTION ITEM BY W HEN ACTION OWNER

 •